dmtkac/automatic-aws-deploy/Readme.md

 ## Monitoring stack
 ([directory](./docker/monitoring_stack/))

-Monitoring stack of this project comprises wide variety of services, such as Prometheus, Loki, Process Exporter, Postgres Exporter and Prom-client combined with Grafana's dashboard capabilities.
+Monitoring stack of this project comprises wide variety of services, such as Prometheus, Loki, AWS Cloudwatch-related metrics (EC2, VPC, S3, SES ) Process Exporter, Postgres Exporter and Prom-client combined with Grafana's dashboard capabilities.
 Overall there are 7 logical sub-dashboards:

 ![All sub-dashboards collapsed](./docker/monitoring_stack/screenshots/1-all_collapsed_grafana_panels.png)